gaehlerm/SoftwareEngineering/README.md

 [https://www.testim.io/blog/test-automation-benefits/]

-Tests are not only important to write correct code.
-They are equally important to improve the code you write.
-At least if you embrace them and you are not just write tests for the sake of it.
+Tests are not only important for writing correct code.
+They are equally important for enhancing the code you write.
+At least if you embrace them and you are not just writing tests for the sake of it.

-## Unit tests
+## Unit Tests

-Unit tests make sure your code is correct on the small-scale level.
-Thanks to unit tests, you don’t have to check manually anymore if the results of a function or class are correct.
+Unit tests ensure the correctness of your code at a small-scale level.
+Thanks to unit tests, you no longer have to manually verify if the results of a function or class are correct.
 The unit tests check it automatically.
 But this is only half the reason why they are so important.
-The other half might be a little bit unexpected for you: unit tests force you to write better code.
-When writing unit tests, you realize right away if your code is good or bad.
-If it's hard to write a unit test, your code has some design issues and you should redesign it.
+The other half might be a little bit unexpected for you: unit tests compel you to write better code.
+When writing unit tests, you realize immediately whether your code is good or bad.
+If writing a unit test is difficult, it indicates that there are some design issues in your code, and you should consider redesigning it.

-During the setup phase of the test, you have to create all the objects required.
-If this becomes more tedious than you would expect it to be, your data may be spread in places where it doesn’t belong.
-This is a very strong indication that the design of your code is bad and should be reworked.
-When writing a test you are a user of your own code.
-And your code should be easy to use as we have learned in the chapter on interfaces.
-Thus, if your code is hard to use, it is bad.
+During the setup phase of the test, you have to create all the required objects.
+If this task becomes more tedious than expected, your data may be scattered in inappropriate locations.
+This is a strong indication that the design of your code is poor and needs to be reworked.
+When writing a test, you are a user of your own code.
+And your code should be user-friendly, as we have learned in the chapter on interfaces.
+Thus, if your code is difficult to use, it is considered poor quality.

-In good code, all the relevant data is easily accessible and constructing it manually for a test case is fairly simple.
-Preferably you have one big object with fairly static information that you can reuse in all tests and few small, dynamic objects that are different in every test.
+In good code, all the relevant data is easily accessible, and constructing it manually for a test case is fairly simple.
+Preferably, you should have one large object with relatively static information that you can reuse in all tests, along with a few small, dynamic objects that vary in each test.

-If you write a test you have to know the expected outcome of the function call.
-If you struggle for the simplest cases, chances are high your functions are too complex.
+If you write a test, you have to know the expected outcome of the function call.
+If you struggle with the simplest cases, chances are high that your functions are too complex.
 They should be simplified.
-Rewrite the code until you can explain to your colleagues what the code actually does.
+Rewrite the code until you can explain to your colleagues the functionality of the code.
 Until you can write a test case.
-Otherwise you’ll run into huge problems down a bumpy road.
+Otherwise, you'll run into significant problems along a bumpy road.

-You will be running the unit tests all the time.
-After every function you defined, after every successful compilation, after every coffee you drink and certainly every time you pull code from the repository.
-It gives you a constant feedback whether everything is fine or if you just broke something.
+You will be running the unit tests continuously.
+After every function you define, after every successful compilation, after every coffee you drink, and certainly every time you pull code from the repository.
+It provides constant feedback on whether everything is functioning properly or if something has been broken.
 This is invaluable.
 The only price you pay is the execution time of the unit tests.
 Keep them small and fast.
-A single unit test may not take more than a few milliseconds.
-You’ll be running hundreds if not thousands of tests all the time, so execution time is crucial.
+A single unit test should not take more than a few milliseconds.
+You will be running hundreds, if not thousands, of tests all the time, so execution time is crucial.

 Finally, I would like to emphasize once again the importance of this chapter.
-Learn how to write proper unit tests.
+Learn how to write effective unit tests.
 Read this chapter again or, even better, search for more elaborated examples.
 There are thousands out there.
 And most importantly, once again, write tests yourself and discuss the design questions with your colleagues.
-This is how you’ll really make progress.
+This is how you will really make progress.

 ## Integration and Functional Tests

-At first, it sounds great to write integration, or even functional tests.
-With comparably few tests you cover a fair amount of the code base.
+At first, it sounds great to write integration or even functional tests.
+With relatively few tests, you can cover a significant portion of the codebase.
 But this comes at a price.

-There is much more code covered by a single integration test than by many unit tests combined.
-This has the advantages that a single test is much more likely to find a bug.
-But also has its drawbacks.
-The fact that integration or functional tests cover so much code makes them much slower and less precise when it comes down to locating an error.
-Fixing bugs found by integration or functional tests is much harder than fixing bugs found by a unit test.
+Integration tests cover much more code than the sum of many unit tests.
+This has the advantage that a single test is much more likely to find a bug.
+But it also has its drawbacks.
+Integration or functional tests cover a large amount of code, which makes them slower and less precise when it comes to pinpointing an error.
+Fixing bugs identified through integration or functional tests is much more challenging than addressing bugs discovered through unit tests.
 At the same time, integration tests are also more brittle than unit tests.
-The interfaces are much bigger and there is much more code underneath that can change.
+The interfaces are much larger, and there is a substantial amount of code underneath that can be altered.
 And ultimately, these tests are expensive to run.
 They are huge and they are slow.

-Despite these drawbacks, integration and functional tests have their own right of existance.
-They help improving your code as well as they force you to write proper interfaces.
-It is important to write these tests starting from the beginning of a project to ensure that your components and the API are easy to use and to locate potential bugs early.
-Functional tests for example are important to prove that the user stories are really working.
+Despite these drawbacks, integration and functional tests have their own right to exist.
+They help improve your code and also encourage you to write proper interfaces.
+It is important to write these tests from the beginning of a project to ensure that your components and the API are easy to use and to locate potential bugs early.
+Functional tests, for example, are important to demonstrate that the user stories are truly functional.
 To prove that the software really works.
-Or to write a test case if a bug was found.
+Or to write a test case if a bug is found.

-## Testing existing code
+## Testing Existing Code

-When working with code, you'll end up writing tests for existing code.
-I know, in theory this shouldn't happen, yet reality and theory do not always agree.
+When working with code, you will end up writing tests for existing code.
+I know, in theory, this shouldn't happen, yet reality and theory do not always agree.
 Writing tests for existing code is much harder than writing tests along with new code.
-It is very hard to figure out the weaknesses and the logic behind existing code.
-Usually, there are corner cases that are really hard to find if you don't know about them.
-Additionally it might be hard to set up all the tests as there are no interfaces and objects are hard to create.
+It can be challenging to identify the weaknesses and the underlying logic in existing code.
+Usually, there are corner cases that are really hard to find if you are not aware of them.
+Additionally, it might be challenging to set up all the tests because there are no interfaces, and creating objects is difficult.
 Writing tests for existing code can be really difficult.

-Many people misunderstand the idea behind testing existing code.
+Many people misunderstand the concept of testing existing code.
 It is not so much about finding bugs in the existing code.
 At least if you are not part of the Quality Assurance (QA) team.
-Rather it’s about writing an automated documentation of what the code does at the moment.
+It's about creating automated documentation of the current functionality of the code.
 And yes, you read correctly: What it does at the moment.
-Even if you find some bugs you should not fix them right away as users might rely on this buggy behavior [API].
+Even if you find some bugs, you should not fix them right away, as users might rely on this buggy behavior [API].
 As Hyrums law [software engineering at google] states: "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behavior of your system will be depended on by somebody."
-Or to put it a bluntly: If you have enough users, someone will certainly rely on buggy behavior of your API.
-Users are smart and they probably found a way to deal with your buggy code.
-Fixing the bugs might destroy the user code.
+Or, to put it bluntly: If you have enough users, someone will certainly rely on buggy behavior of your API.
+Users are smart, and they have likely found a way to handle your buggy code.
+Fixing the bugs might destroy the user's code.

-As you write tests, always make sure they fail when you expect them to.
-It already happened to me several times that some tests were unexpectedly passing without writing any code.
+As you write tests, always ensure that they fail when you expect them to.
+It has happened to me several times that some tests unexpectedly passed without writing any code.
 Such checks prevented me from hours of frustrating bug fixing.
-The source was some build problems where I tested the wrong binary, but sometimes also because I simply didn’t understand the logic behind the existing code and I didn’t realize the feature was already implemented.
+The source of the issue was some build problems where I tested the wrong binary.
+Sometimes, it was also because I simply didn't understand the logic behind the existing code, and I didn't realize the feature was already implemented.

-In the previous chapters I recommended not to test private methods as it breaks the encapsulation.
-Instead you were supposed to refactor the class and extract the private function into a new class on its own.
-With existing code you have to be a little bit more pragmatic.
-You can’t just take any code and refactor it as you like.
+In the previous chapters, I recommended against testing private methods as it violates encapsulation.
+Instead, you were supposed to refactor the class and extract the private function into a new class of its own.
+With the existing code, you have to be a little more pragmatic.
+You can't simply take any code and refactor it as you please.
 This will certainly introduce bugs.
-Making these private methods public is indeed the only way how you can test the class.
-Once the class is refactored, you should clean it up and make all methods private again as it should be.
+Making these private methods public is indeed the only way you can test the class.
+Once the class is refactored, you should clean it up and make all methods private again, as they should be.

-Apparently this way of dealing with private methods is a hack that shouldn’t be applied unless necessary.
-And it also makes apparent how important it is to write tests right away and to keep constantly refactoring before the problem goes out of control.
+Apparently, this approach to handling private methods is considered a hack and should only be used when necessary.
+It also highlights the importance of writing tests immediately and consistently refactoring to prevent the problem from escalating out of control.

 //more about testing existing code?
-See Michael Feathers book, WELC.
+See Michael Feathers' book, WELC.

 ## Asserts

-There were times when people thought that using assert commands in to the production code was a good replacement for writing tests.
+There were times when people thought that using assert commands in production code was a good replacement for writing tests.
 There are also books favoring this approach [citation?].
 This is so terribly wrong!

 The most obvious reason is that using asserts inside production code is a violation of the SRP.
 You are writing tests inside production code.
-I guess today everyone agrees that tests and production code should be in different files, possibly even in completely different folders.
+I believe that nowadays it is widely accepted that tests and production code should be stored in separate files, and ideally in distinct folders.

-Secondly your production code is not made to run automated test cases.
-Asserts are only executed if you run the software you create.
-It will highlight you any violations of the assertions along the way, but this is not something that can be automated.
-It can be used at most like something of an emergency sign.
-You should rather focus on writing better tests than using asserts in production code.
+Secondly, your production code is not designed to run automated test cases.
+Assertions are only executed if you run the software you create.
+It will highlight any violations of the assertions along the way, but this process cannot be automated.
+It can be used as something akin to an emergency sign.
+It is advisable to prioritize improving the quality of your tests over relying on asserts in production code.

 Don't get me wrong.
 There is nothing wrong with asserts in general.
-You just shouldn't use asserts in production code as a replacement for tests.
-The following two code snippets are perfectly normal code and pretty much identical:
+Using asserts in production code as a substitute for tests is not recommended.
+The following two code snippets are perfectly normal and nearly identical:

 ```py
 def root(x):